intel/ai-reference-models/docs/image_recognition/tensorflow/Tutorial.md

 </table>
 <br>

-*Note: Refer to the [link](https://software.intel.com/en-us/articles/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference) here to learn in-detail about the run time options.*
+*Note: Refer to the [link](https://software.intel.com/en-us/articles/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference) here to learn more about the run time options.*

 Run the following commands to get your processor information